How to Make a Filling Salad

 Listen to Your Cravings

 Feeling physically full after a meal is not always equivalent to feeling satisfied.
 You can feel physically full from eating enough food, while feeling dissatisfied and craving more.
 This happens when you ignore your cravings and eat foods that you don’t enjoy.
-To feel full and satisfied, it’s important to eat enough and to eat the foods that you want in that moment.
+To feel full and satisfied, it’s important to eat enough and to eat what you want in that moment.

 Don’t Focus on Making it Low Calorie

 We need calories for energy.
-Focusing on making your salads as low in calories as possible will only leave you unsatisfied and will likely increase your hunger and cravings later in the day.
+If you prepare a low calorie salad, you’re guaranteed to feel hungry soon after.
 Instead, try to focus on what you can add to your salad to make it more satisfying and filling, while getting the energy and nutrients that you need.
 The tips below can help get you started.

 Don’t Skip the Salad Dressing

 Adding fat to your salad will help you absorb the fat soluble vitamins from your vegetables.
+Plus, it helps with satiety.
 Don’t skip the fats!
 Salad dressing is a simple way to add fats to your salads, while making it more flavorful (and less dry). use store-bought salad dressings for a convenient option or make a simple dressing or vinaigrette at home.
 You can also add avocados, nuts or seeds for additional healthy fats.
+Cheese (or vegan cheese) is another option.

 Add Protein

-Protein helps us feel satisfied and full after our meals.
+Just like fat, protein helps with satiety.
 If the salad is your main dish, make sure that it includes protein.
 You can add protein by using beans, lentils, tofu, tempeh, nuts, seeds or vegan “meat” alternatives.
+Meat, fish, cheese and eggs are good sources of protein as well if you’re looking for non plant-based options.

 Include Carbs

 Carbs are important for energy and satiety.
-You can add carbs to your salads by adding croutons or serving it with a side of crackers or bread.
+You can add carbs to your salads by adding croutons or by serving it with a side of crackers or bread.
 You can also make a delicious warm and cold salad with rice, roasted potatoes, sweet potatoes and/or quinoa.
+To take it to the next level, try to choose fiber-rich carbs.
+Just like protein and fat, fiber helps with satiety.
+You can get fiber from fruits, vegetables, nuts, seeds and whole grains.

 Add Different Textures